farzad80rad/heimdall/README.md

 heimdall_port | false |     port which API Gateway will listen to.
 By default  80 apis_config| false | list of Apis Policy match_policy | false | describe each API
-apis_config.match_policy.connection_type | true |    HTTP or GRPC API. select between "http" and "grpc". (default is http) apis_config.match_policy. name | false | name of this app.
+apis_config.match_policy. connection_type | true |    HTTP or GRPC API. select between "http" and "grpc". (default is http) apis_config.match_policy. name | false | name of this app.
 For GRPC APIs you have to set the same name as the name you have selected in internal/proxy/grpcProxy.go apis_config.match_policy. path | false | checks if the request does belong to this API.
 You can use /*any for accepting any sub-path. apis_config.match_policy. per_method | false |  config for each separate HTTP method.